ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

 #### Renaming a Provisioned Virtual Machine (VMware Virtual Machines Only)

-{{ site.data.product.title }} allows you to rename a VMware virtual machine without having to reprovision it.
+{{ site.data.product.title_short }} allows you to rename a VMware virtual machine without having to reprovision it.

 To rename a VMware virtual machine: